 All payments are analysed for irregularities by our profiling engine.
 All communications from you rcomputers or mobile apps are encrypted.

-If we hold your mobile number, we will send you an SMS to confirm some activities on your account and check that it was you that made the transaction or changed some of your information, so it is important that we hold up to date contact numbers for you.
+If we hold your mobile number, we will send you an SMS or a push notification to confirm some activities on your account and check that it was you that made the transaction or changed some of your information, so it is important that we hold up to date contact numbers for you.
 If we suspect or become aware that your account may be subject to fraud, we will attempt to contact you.

 Sometimes a fraudster may steal some of your security details and try to access your account through Anytime or mobile banking.
 We temporarily disable online accounts if too many unsuccessful attempts have been made to log in.